pschwede/zim2md/README.md

 ./zim2md.py <input.file >output.file
 ```

-If you are on Windows, you may be required to your python engine in the command line.
+If you are on Windows, you might be required to mention your python interpreter in the command line explicitly.
 May be like so:
 ```cmd
 C:\Programs\Python3.8\python3.exe zim2md.py <input.file >output.file
 ```